alexenglish/SecureVerusSetup/SecureSSHConfiguration.md

         `auth required pam_google_authenticator.so`
-      - This may be slightly different on other distributions but on debian-based that's what you need to change. ii. in your `/etc/ssh/sshd_config`:
+      - This may be slightly different on other distributions but on debian-based that's what you need to change. ii. in your `/etc/ssh/sshd_config`
-      - ensure that `ChallengeResponseAuthentication` and `UsePAM` are both set to "yes"
+      - ensure that `ChallengeResponseAuthentication` and `UsePAM` are both set to "yes".
+In some systems `ChallengeResponseAuthentication` doesn't exist, in this case set `KbdInteractiveAuthentication` is set to "yes"
-      - Check if there's already an "AuthenticationMethods" directive, if yes then comment it out.
+      - Check if there's already an `AuthenticationMethods` directive, if yes then comment it out.
       - At the bottom fo the file add the following:
         `AuthenticationMethods publickey,keyboard-interactive:pam`
     Then run `systemctl restart sshd` like before.